strimzi/proposals/015-kafka-topic-encryption.md

 enterprise, this means that Kafka must conform to the same security and compliance requirements as conventional data storage systems such as relational databases.
 To compensate, Kafka service providers typically use disk or file system encryption.
 This approach has well-known shortcomings, most notably the ability of anyone with appropriate file system permissions, such as system administrators, to read data.
 Security best practices and compliance standards explicitly call for application- or database-level encryption to protect sensitive information against such exposures.
 This document proposes a technical solution for providing upper-layer encryption-at-rest for Kafka systems.

 ## Proposal

+### Overview
 An implementation of topic encryption is proposed whereby the message stream between client and broker is intercepted.
 Incoming data messages (Produce requests) are inspected to determine whether their payload should be encrypted according to a policy.
 If so, the data portions are encrypted and the modified message is forwarded to the broker.
 As a result, the topic data is stored by the broker in encrypted form.
 On the reverse direction, encrypted responses (responses to Fetch requests) are decrypted prior to being sent to clients.